brechtbilliet/brechtbilliet.github.io/_posts/2022-08-30-routed-angular-dialogs.md

 - It doesn't scale.
 Imagine having tons of `*ngIf` statements in our code that are only there to determine when dialogs should be shown or not.
 - What if a `<user-row>` component has a dropdown with 10 actions, all actions resulting in another dialog.
 That would result in 10 different `*ngIf` statements.
 This doesn't scale.

+Use case:
+- When there is only one dialog we want to show, and we don't want to have it configured to a route.

 ## Approach 3: Routed dialogs